-The Role Of The WMS In Last-Mile Delivery
+How WMS Works In Last-Mile Delivery

 The connection between a organization’s warehouse management system and last-mile delivery is not always clear.
 In most cases, last-minute delivery is handled in the transportation management system (TMS).
 Regardless, a WMS plays a key role in ensuring that deliveries are handled smoothly and with as few delivery errors as possible.